ghiscoding/excel-builder-vanilla/docs/streaming.md

 output.end();
 ```

+> **Note:** a Node script can be found in the [packages/demo/node-examples/](https://github.com/ghiscoding/excel-builder-vanilla/tree/main/packages/demo/node-examples/) folder.

 ## Supported Features

 All features such as formulas, alignment, borders, styles, and images work with streaming export.
 The only difference is how the file is delivered.